comegrant/dbt_docs_test/projects/data-model/transform/models/gold/sales/_sales__docs.md

 This helps identify when the same recipe is being repeatedly selected ("repeat selection").
 Repeat selections are undesirable since customers prefer variety in their meals.

 {% enddocs %}

+# Fact Billing Agreement Updates

+{% docs column__pk_fact_billing_agreement_updates %}

+The unique key of each row in Fact Billing Agrement Updates.
+This is the same as the foreign key to the updated billing agreement.

+{% enddocs %}

+{% docs column__fk_dim_billing_agreements_updated %}

+The primary key of Dim Billing Agreements.
+The key is representing the version of the billing agreement after the update.

+{% enddocs %}

+{% docs column__fk_dim_billing_agreements_previous_version %}

+The primary key of Dim Billing Agreements.
+The key is representing the version of the billing agreement before the update.

+{% enddocs %}

+{% docs column__updated_at %}

+The timestamp of when the update of the billing agreement happened.

+{% enddocs %}

+{% docs column__is_new_agreement %}

+True if the billing agreement did not exist before and this is the first version of it.

+{% enddocs %}

+{% docs column__has_updated_preferences %}

+True if the preferences before and after the update is different.

+{% enddocs %}

+{% docs column__has_updated_subscribed_products %}

+True if the subscribed products before and after the update is different.

+{% enddocs %}

+{% docs column__has_updated_status %}

+True if the status of the billing agreement before and after the update is different.

+{% enddocs %}

+{% docs column__has_updated_onesub_flag %}

+True if the OneSub flag for the billing agreement before and after the update is different.

+{% enddocs %}